Yegorich555/web-ui-pack/README.md

 ## Features

-- Possible to use **with/without** any frameworks like Angular, React, Vue etc. (because it's js-native logic)
+- Possible to use **with any frameworks** like Angular, React, Vue etc. **or even directly with HTML & JS** (because it's js-native logic that doesn't required anything extrernal)
 - Form/controls are ready to use and has built-in completed validation logic for any case that you can imagine (see [demo/controls](https://yegorich555.github.io/web-ui-pack/controls))
 - Focus on accessibility best practices, most of popular packages has low-accessibility support
 - High scalable and easy customizable (every component is developed to easy inherit and redefine/extend default logic)